Dynamical hysteresis in the dissipation in turbulent flows

 The implications of this finding are significant.
 It provides a simple predictive tool for estimating the degree to which a turbulent flow will depart from a quasi-steady state based on the characteristics of its unsteady boundary conditions.
 The ability to predict the magnitude of the cascade's hysteresis from simple, large-scale parameters is a crucial step towards developing more advanced models for a wide range of real-world out-of-equilibrium systems.
 This includes industrial processes that involve pulsating jets or mixers, and natural phenomena such as atmospheric turbulence interacting with gusts or the transport of pollutants and aerosols in unsteady winds, where understanding the unsteady dynamics is of paramount importance \cite{frisch1995turbulence, zapata2024turbulence}.
-More work needs to be devoted to the generalization of our findings to other flows and its validation for a broader range of non-dimensional forcing parameters $X$.
-Furthermore, the existence of a time lag between the Reynolds number and dissipation should be addressed in future works.\\
+Time-dependent Navier--Stokes has two independent control parameters once the forcing is parametrised by $X$: at large $Re_\lambda$ the effects survive if $f$ is small enough that $St_f\sim\mathcal{O}(1)$, e.g.\ atmospheric flows ($L\sim 10^{3}$~m, $u'\sim 1$~m/s, $f\sim 10^{-3}$~Hz).
+Crucially, while the present study employs periodic forcing as a controlled probe, the framework is not restricted to this case: since $C_\varepsilon$ at any instant reflects the forcing history, the response to arbitrary aperiodic signals can be reconstructed by decomposing the forcing into its Fourier components and applying the $\sqrt{X}$ scaling mode by mode.
+More work is needed to generalize the framework to other flows and broader $X$ ranges, and to address the time lag between the Reynolds number and dissipation.
+A simple linear-response model with relaxation time $\tau_L = L/u'$ already predicts a phase lag $\Delta\phi \sim \arctan(St_f)$ consistent with the observed loop opening, but a rigorous derivation remains to be explored.\\